 🔎 How Does the Formula Work?

-Here, as there are so many other grades between 80 to 0, another IF would come accordingly.
+Here, as there are other grades between 80 to 0, another IF would come accordingly.
 Subsequently, this would continue until the grading system is fulfilled.

 Thus, the result will look like this. 👇